Chukwuemeka-Peter-Eze/aws-ec2-spring-boot-deployment/README.md

 ## Project Overview

-This project demonstrates the deployment of a Java/Spring Boot application onto a remote **AWS EC2 Linux server**.

-The implementation covers the complete path from a locally built application artifact to a running application on cloud infrastructure.
+This project demonstrates the deployment of a Java/Spring Boot application onto a remote **AWS EC2 Linux server**, covering the full path from a locally built application artifact to a running, browser-verified application on cloud infrastructure.

-The project combines:
+The implementation combines:

 * Cloud infrastructure provisioning
 * Linux server administration